QuickLogic-Corp/qorc-sdk/qf_apps/qf_bootloader/flashing-loading-changes.rst

 Solution Design P1 - FPGA bin
 -----------------------------

-We need to generate a binary file for the FPGA, which include the below components:
+We need to generate a binary file for the FPGA, which includes the below components:

 1. FPGA bitstream (already being generated as ${TOP}.bit)
 2. FPGA meminit (as a separate bin) for FPGA RAM initialization